blakeb211/guide/README.md

 | w            | Weight                                                   |

 # Holistic Overview
+1. run tests with `make test` from this directory
 1. Parse creates a Settings object
 1. Model takes the settings object and builds the model
 1. Selecting split variables